alexwlchan/alexwlchan.net/src/_drafts/what-makes-a-good-gender-inclusion-policy.md

     *   An individual who is trans or transitioning
     *   Other people in the organisation who work with them -- for example, managers or coworkers
-    *   People outside the organisation who they interact with -- customers, supplies, clients, and so on
+    *   People outside the organisation who they interact with -- customers, supplies, clients, etc.
     *   The administrative systems -- HR, company directory, email addresses, and so on

     Each of these groups will have need to be handled differently.